mugil25/DS_JAVA_MODULE-07/Ex6-Right-Rotation-LinkedList.md

 # Ex6 Right Rotation LinkedList
-## DATE:11-11-2025
+## DATE:21-08-2025
 ## AIM:
 To write a Java  program to:
 Create a singly linked list.
 Rotate the linked list to the right by k positions.
 Display the rotated linked list.
 ## Algorithm
-1. Start the program.
-2. Define a Node class consisting of data and a reference next.
-3. Create a LinkedList class with methods to:
-4. Insert nodes at the end.
-5. Rotate the list to the right by k positions.
-6. Display the list.
+1. Read n values to build the linked list and read k.
-7. Read the number of nodes and insert them into the linked list.
+2. Find the length of the list and reach the last node.
-8. Read the value of k (number of rotations).
-To rotate:

-Count the total number of nodes (len).

-Make the list circular by connecting the last node to the head.
+3. Make the list circular by connecting last node to head.

-Compute k = k % len to avoid unnecessary rotations.
+4. Move length − (k % length) steps to find new tail.

-Traverse to the (len - k - 1)th node and set the new head.
+5. Break the circle and print the list from the new head.

-Break the circular connection.

-9. Display the rotated list.
-10. Stop the program.

 ## Program:
 ```
 /*